Invincible Career®

 • This is too much.
 I’m going to fail soon!

-I’ve watched people lose momentum due to fear and impostor syndrome.
+I’ve watched people lose momentum because of fear and impostor syndrome.
 They rode successively bigger waves with each promotion and job.
-They were on track for even better things, but they began to doubt themselves and missed that next big wave.
+They were on track for even better things but began to doubt themselves and missed that next big wave.

 Instead, they fell back and took smaller and more minor roles.
 Each wave faded more and more until their ride was over.
 Don’t let impostor syndrome rob you of a chance to maximize your potential.